 Living On Campus

-Duke University keeps updated information about the application process for living in on campus or Duke subsidized housing here.
-You can also find information about applying to be a Graduate Resident on Duke's campus living and working with undergraduate students.
+Duke University keeps updated information about the application process for living in on campus or Duke subsidized housing.
+You can also find information about applying to be a Residential Program Assistant (PA) on Duke's campus living and working with undergraduate students.
+Applications for that selective role open typically in the spring semester for fall employment.”

 Apartments